Fajar-RahmadJaya/KeyTik/README.md

 ## Feature Plan (Possibly to be Implemented) :
 1. Helper to Know What Remap Key in Profile.
-2. Text Mode In Create and Edit Profile.
+2. Pin Profile.
+3. Assign shortcut on profile.
+4. Create profile or edit only always on top.

 ## Have Any Suggestion ?